What is indoor air quality – and why is it important?

 Even when you’re away for a longer period of time, temperatures should not drop below 14°C. Otherwise, condensation water will accumulate quickly.
 A smart heating system allows you to adjust the settings for each room in a matter of seconds: manually via switch or remotely via app.
 You can configure personalised schedules to determine how warm your house should be at any given time.
 Once a desired temperature is reached, heating will stop automatically.
 Smart indoor climate solutions thus help you save valuable energy – and lower your monthly bills.

 Still wondering how to improve indoor air quality during the summer?
 A smart blind system helps you shade your home against sunlight and keep the heat out.
-Once connected to the Gira KNX weather station Plus, your shutters will lower themselves as soon as the sun comes out – and pull back again as soon as it gets dark or stormy.
+Once connected to the Gira weather station Plus for KNX, your shutters will lower themselves as soon as the sun comes out – and pull back again as soon as it gets dark or stormy.

 Clean indoor air tip no. 2: ensure regular ventilation